roflmaostc/drtvam/README.md

 For more details we refer to this [publication](https://rgl.s3.eu-central-1.amazonaws.com/media/papers/Nicolet2024Inverse.pdf).

+## Overprinting
+We have recently extended this project to describe also a variety of overprinting scenarios.
+See [Overprinting with Tomographic Volumetric Additive Manufacturing](https://github.com/EPFL-LAPD/Overprinting-with-Tomographic-Volumetric-Additive-Manufacturing).

 ## ⚠️ Sign up for online workshop in late summer 2025
 * The date is not announced yet, but sign up for the announcement: [here](https://forms.office.com/e/3E0SeYUR1X?origin=lprLink)